hnaderi/edomata/docs/tutorials/0_getting_started.md

 // or even use a real IO monad if needed AccountService[IO].execute(scenario1)
 ```
-- use `.run`, which takes input and returns raw result
+- or you can use `.run`, which takes input and returns raw `Response` model, which you can interpret however you like.

 ```scala mdoc:to-string
 AccountService[Id].run(scenario1)